 Individuals with a family history of poor eyesight or retinal health problems often believe that they are destiny to face these problems at some point in their adult life.
 However, a recent study has shown that not all eye issues are genetic.
 One's diets and lifestyle can also impact one eye health.

 In today's article on Superprof, we will be showing you some of the effects of a balanced diet on one's eyesight and practical suggestions on how to keep your eyes sight healthy with good foods and great lifestyles.

 Eating good is good business!
 A balanced diet that contains all the necessary ingredients are great for keeping the eyes healthy.
 As the saying goes, a carrot every day keeps the doctor away.
 This is true since carrots come with beta-carotene in them.

-Human eyes require lots of nutrients such as vitamin A, vitamin C, and other essential nutrients to help them to function optimally.
+Human eyes require lots of nutrients such as vitamin A, vitamin C, and other essential nutrients to function optimally.

-To keep the eyes healthy at all time, it's important to eat foods filled with certain nutrients such as omega-3 fatty acid, beta-carotene, lutein zinc, and vitamin C and E. These nutrients help to keep the eyes safe from age-related eye problems such as macular deterioration and cataracts.
-To be able to determine the quantity or average daily dietary intake level of certain foods to be consumed, look up the Recommended Dietary Allowance (RDA).
+To keep the eyes healthy at all times, it's important to eat foods filled with certain nutrients such as omega-3 fatty acid, beta-carotene, lutein zinc, and vitamin C and E. These nutrients help to keep the eyes safe from age-related eye problems such as macular deterioration and cataracts.
+To determine the quantity or average daily dietary intake level of certain foods to be consumed, look up the Recommended Dietary Allowance (RDA).